lucas-albers-lz4/irr/docs/troubleshooting.md

 ```

 **Solution:**
-- Verify registry is in --source-registries list
+- Verify registry is in `--source-registries` list provided to `helm irr override`.
-- Check for --exclude-registries conflicts
+- Check for `--exclude-registries` conflicts.
-- Use --verbose to see registry matching logic
+- Use `LOG_LEVEL=debug helm irr inspect ...` to see registry matching logic.

 ### Performance Issues